BaileyM96/Employee-Tracker/README.md

 The purpose of this program is to create a interface known as a "content management systems" that a non developer can use with ease so they can manage their employee database.

+## User Story

+As a business owner
+I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business.

 ## Technology used

 inquirer
 mySQL
 JavaScript
 Node.js
+Console.table

 ## Installation